“I’ve Got My Love to Keep Me Warm”

 Recorded by Les Brown and His Orchestra for Columbia on September 16, 1946 in Hollywood.

-Les Brown, directing: Don Paladino, Al Muller, Bob Higgins, Jimmy Zito and Ray Linn, trumpets; Don Boyd, Ray Klein, Dick Gould, Warren “Stumpy” Brown, trombones; Steve Madrick, Mark Douglas, Ted Nash, Eddie Scherr, Butch Stone, saxophones; Jeff Clarkson, piano; Tony Rizzi, guitar; Bob Leininger, bass; Dick Shanahan, drums.
+Les Brown, directing: Don Paladino, Al Muller, Bob Higgins, Jimmy Zito and Ray Linn, trumpets; Don Boyd, Ray Klein, Dick Gould, Clyde “Stumpy” Brown, trombones; Steve Madrick, Mark Douglas, Ted Nash, Eddie Scherr, Butch Stone, saxophones; Jeff Clarkson, piano; Tony Rizzi, guitar; Bob Leininger, bass; Dick Shanahan, drums.

 I have always regarded Irving Berlin (1888-1989) and Jerome Kern (1885-1945) as the founding fathers of American Popular Song.
 They were writing great songs before Gershwin, and Porter, and Arlen, There is no doubt that these two men both contributed enormously to the musical culture of the USA.
 But great as Kern was, Berlin’s continuing influence in American music even today, seems larger, more pervasive.
 Berlin, after all, gave us “God Bless America.”
 He gave us “White Christmas.”
 “Gave” perhaps is not the most accurate word to use in this regard.
 Irving Berlin was “Always” (another great Berlin song), totally aware of the monetary value of his work in the marketplace, and insisted on receiving it.